 Arriving at Kwajalein on 20 January, the escort carrier provided ship-to-shore airlift to work crews on Bikini and Eniwetok.
 During the detonation phase of the operation, Bairoko launched aircraft for post-shot radiological surveys, served as a decontamination center, and supported radiation safety operations.
 The first test, a 15-megaton blast called Bravo held on 1 March, exceeded expectations and released a large cloud of radioactive coral particles into the atmosphere.
 Bairoko, steaming 38 miles to the southeast, unexpectedly sailed into part of this cloud of gritty, snow-like dust.
 Although the ventilation system was sealed to avoid internal contamination, over the next few hours sixteen crewmen suffered minor radiation burns before the deck was cleared of fallout.
 The same cloud of radiation later burned twenty-three crewmembers of the Japanese fishing boat Daigo Fukuryu Maru about 90 miles to the north.
 The escort carrier resumed aircraft support and decontamination operations through five more test shots until Bairoko departed the area on 16 May.
 She returned to San Diego on the 28th.

 Bairoko carried out routine training exercises out of San Diego until 17 July when she reported to the Long Beach Naval Shipyard for preinactivation overhaul.
 On 8 October, she moved to the San Francisco Naval Shipyard for the final phases of inactivation.
 Bairoko was decommissioned on 18 February 1955 and assigned to the Pacific Reserve Fleet at San Francisco.
-Although reclassified an aircraft ferry and redesignated AKV-15 on 7 April 1959, the ship was never recommissioned.
-Her name was struck from the Naval Vessel Register on 1 April 1960, and she was sold to Hyman-Michaels Co., Chicago, Ill., on 10 August 1960 for scrapping.
+Although reclassified an aircraft ferry (AKV-15) on 7 April 1959, the ship was never recommissioned.
+Her name was stricken from the Naval Vessel Register on 1 April 1960, and she was sold to Hyman-Michaels Co. of Chicago, Ill., on 10 August 1960 for scrapping.